ua-usp/timetabling/docs/schema.md

 ### Sessions

 The sessions are the heart of the solution: they are events in the calendar and they link all the resources together.
-A session can be associated with a course and students _via_ the classes.
+A session can be associated with a course _via_ the classes.
 A class being a set of sessions of the same part of a course for the same groups of students.
 A session can also be associated with time and space _via_ the slot and the rooms.
 Eventually, a session can be associated with teachers.
+The students attending a session belong to the groups that are computed and assigned to the class of the session.

 ```xml
 <!-- into the 'solution' element -->